XpressAI/xircuits/README.md

 # JupyterLab Engine Plugins

 The current iteration of the juypterlab engine are made of seperate extensions of Jupyterlab 3.1.10.
 The following steps is if you're developing on a Windows or Ubuntu 20.04.
 ```
 git clone https://github.com/XpressAI/xai-jupyterlab
 ```
 Make and activate python env.
 The tested python versions are 3.9.6

 ```
-python -m install venv venv
+python -m venv venv
 venv/Scripts/activate
 ```